How to Print Passport Photo at Home

 What if I told you, “You could print your passport photo at home?”
 It sounds crazy, right?
 Well you can!
-All you need is a smartphone, a printer (that prints in color), photo paper, and maybe a person to assist.
+All you need is a smartphone, a printer (that prints in color), photo paper, and a Ring Light Tripod with a wireless remote.

-After moving through the steps to flip/rotate, align and crop your photo, you’ll reach a step that will allow you to extract your background and change it to a white background.
+After moving through the steps to flip/rotate, align and crop your photo, you’ll have the option to extract your background.
+This steps allows you to your background to a white background.
 This is a very important step as a solid white background is required.

 Make sure you review the tips for submitting photos for your country.
 There are rules and restrictions around resolution, print size, quality, poses, expressions, and attire.
 I’ve included the link for U.S. passport photos here.
 The website also provides satisfactory examples of passport photos.